moritzheiber/crowbar/README.md

 For the time being, only Okta is supported as an IdP, with other providers (ADFS being prioritized the highest) to be added as soon as capacity allows.

+Crowbar's name was formerly used by [an AWS Lambda runtime for Rust emulating a Python library](https://github.com/iliana/rust-crowbar) prior to native runtime support in Lambda.
+Crowbar 0.1.x and 0.2.x users should move to [the native runtime](https://github.com/awslabs/aws-lambda-rust-runtime).

 ## TODO

 There are a some things still left to do: